People typically spend hours a day worrying about their perceived defects, which may involve any body part.

 Did You Know...

-Over their lifetime, about 80% of people with body dysmorphic disorder experience suicidal ideation, and one quarter to nearly 30% attempt suicide Attempted suicide in the United States Suicide is death caused by an intentional act of self-harm that is designed to be lethal.
-Suicidal behavior includes completed suicide, attempted suicide, and suicidal ideation.
-Suicide usually... read more .
+Over their lifetime, about 80% of people with body dysmorphic disorder experience suicidal ideation, and one quarter to nearly 30% attempt suicide Attempted suicide in the United States Suicide is death caused by an act of self-harm that is intended to be lethal.
+Suicidal behavior includes completed suicide, attempted suicide, and suicidal ideation (thoughts and ideas).
+Suicide... read more .

 Body dysmorphic disorder may go undiagnosed for years because people are too embarrassed and ashamed to reveal their symptoms or because they genuinely believe they are ugly.
 It is distinguished from normal concerns about appearance or vanity because the preoccupations are time-consuming and cause significant distress or significantly impair functioning.